1. EEA AIFMs

 In particular, the Law covers the following AIFMs irrespective of the form of the AIFs managed:

-2. EU or Non-EU AIFMs which manage one or more Greek AIFs; and
+• EU or non-EU AIFMs managing one or more Greek AIFs; and

-3. EU or non-EU AIFMs which market one or more AIFs in Greece.
+• EU or non-EU AIFMs marketing one or more AIFs in Greece.

-Furthermore, the Law distinguishes the activities of management and marketing of AIFs to professional investors.
-A further distinction is made on the basis of the entity undertaking the management and / or marketing (i.e. whether it is an AIFMSA, an EU AIFM or a Non-EU AIFM) as well as on the basis of the AIFs which are managed and / or marketed (i.e. depending on whether it is an EU AIF or a Non-EU AIF).
-AIFMSAs are allowed to manage EU and Non-EU AIFs under certain conditions.
+AIFMSAs are allowed to manage EU and non-EU AIFs under certain conditions.
 Marketing of EU AIFs in Greece by AIFMSAs is also allowed under certain conditions.
 Marketing in other EU States requires the prior notification of the competent supervisory authority of the relevant EU State by the HCMC.
 EU AIFMs duly authorised by the competent supervisory authority of their home State are allowed to manage AIFs established in Greece.
 Marketing of EU AIFs by EU AIFMs in Greece is allowed following receipt by the HCMC of the relevant notification from the competent supervisory authority of the home State.

 Regarding marketing of units or shares of AIFs by AIFMs to retail investors, the Law (article 41) provides that this is permitted only to AIFMSAs or other AIFMs operating in Greece (via passporting) as long as the following conditions are fulfilled: